Tropical Lagrangian multi-sections and toric vector bundles: Kaneyama's classification via SYZ-type construction

 that satisfy the condition in Definition \ref{def:consistent}, there is a loop $\gamma:[0,1]\to N_{\bb{R}}\backslash|\Sigma(n-2)|$ such that $\gamma(0)=\gamma(1)\in\Int(\sigma_1)$ and intersecting the codimension 1 cones $\Int(\sigma_i\cap\sigma_{i+1})$ transversely for all $i$.
 Note that the corresponding composition defined by (\ref{eqn:composition}) only depends on the homotopy class of $\gamma$.
 As $\pi_1(N_{\bb{R}}\backslash|\Sigma(n-2)|)$ is generated by loops around codimension 2 strata of $(N_{\bb{R}},\Sigma)$, we may write $\gamma$ in terms of these generators

-By choosing $\gamma_i$ generic enough, each of them determines a cycle of maximal cones that satisfy the condition stated in Definition \ref{def:consistent}.
-Then the compositions correspond to $\gamma_i$'s equal to the identity implies the composition corresponds to $\gamma$ equal to identity.
+By choosing sufficiently generic $\gamma_i$'s, each of them determines a cycle of maximal cones that satisfies the condition stated in Definition \ref{def:consistent}.
+As the compositions correspond to $\gamma_i$'s equal to the identity, the composition corresponds to $\gamma$ also equal to the identity.
 Hence codimension 2 consistency implies consistency.
 The converse is trivial. \end{proof}